 Acting out behaviors, addictions, promiscuity, self- harm and other symptoms of destruction to self and others are labelled mental illness.
-In the history of psychopathology women outnumber men 3.1, while the risk of suicide is more prevalent in men by about the same odds.
+In the history of psychopathology female diagnosis outnumbers men by 3.1, while the risk of suicide is more prevalent in men at about the same odds.

 In many tribal cultures, confrontation with death, either real or symbolic, is a prerequisite of transformation.
-Alternatively, Western consciousness is death denying and any attempt to approach death willingly is indicative of mental illness.
+Alternatively, western consciousness is death denying and any attempt to approach death willingly is indicative of mental illness.
 Modern near-death experiences from addiction, dangerous behavior or self mutilation are viewed as a cry for help, however on another level it could be viewed as the soul’s need for wholeness through dissolution and restructuring of the ego.
 If handled with insight, awareness and compassion, these experiences could provide the possibility of growth and integration.
-These insights have been well explored in the work of Stanislav and Christina Groff who espoused the need for a transpersonal psychology that recognizes the manifestations of what they call ‘spiritual emergence’.
+These insights have been well explored in the work of Stanislav and Christina Groff who recognised the need for a transpersonal psychology that honoured an experience of what they called ‘spiritual emergence’.

 In a culture that lacks awareness of these transpersonal states, it is more likely that what occurs is ‘spiritual emergency’ as the troubled soul attempts to make a meaningful spiritual connection that appears to be pathology.